Hexagram 2坤Earth

 Line 6 is the structural failure mode of Earth.
 The yin has pushed all the way to the top of the hexagram, into the position that properly belongs to the yang of Heaven, and the result is dragons fighting in the wild.
 The image is violent.
 The blood is two colours — 玄 the dark blue-black of heaven and 黃 the yellow of earth — because the fight is between principles that should not have been forced into the same arena.
 Earth has overreached into Heaven's terrain, and the boundary has broken.

-In a decision context this is the failure mode of the carrier who decides to become the founder of the project they were supposed to carry.
-The chief of staff who launches the competing strategy.
-The senior steward who runs against the principal.
-The long-suffering second who finally pushes for the top job in a contest the institution cannot survive.
+In a decision context this is the failure of the carrier who decides to become the initiator of the very thing they were meant to carry.
+The deputy who launches a competing strategy against the principal.
+The long-trusted second who finally runs for the top job in a contest the institution cannot survive.
+The co-author who tries to seize a shared work as theirs alone.
 The line is not saying these moves are always wrong.
-It is saying that the move out of the carrying posture into the founding posture, executed from inside Earth's hexagram rather than from a fresh cast of Heaven, produces the wild-field fight whose blood is two colours.
+It is saying that moving from the carrying posture into the initiating posture from inside Earth's hexagram — rather than from a fresh cast of Heaven — produces the wild-field fight whose blood is two colours.

-PostureReceptive-carrying discipline · six-line protocol
+PostureCarrying discipline · six-line sequence

 The standard mistake when this hexagram appears is to treat it as a recommendation to do less.
 The line structure is precise about what the doing actually is.
 Line 1 reads the earliest signs of a turning season and begins quiet preparation.
 Line 2 operates from compounded competence without rehearsal.
 Line 3 brings someone else's project to completion without claiming the credit.
 Line 4 ties the sack shut during a season in which speaking would cost more than silence.
 Line 5 wears centred authority underneath, where only those close enough can see the cut.
-Line 6 is the failure mode of trying to make a founding move from inside the carrying posture.
+Line 6 is the failure mode of trying to make a first move from inside the carrying posture.
 None of these is passivity.
 Each is a specific, demanding form of disciplined attention.

-Failure modesLine-6 founding-from-carrying trap
+Failure modesLine-6 initiating-from-carrying trap

 Application & adjacentHexagram 1 pair · Question shape · Credit relation · SW/NE companions